 - a.
-Location: protection from weather, natural hazards, dry/well drained area, open southern exposure, entryway facing east, fire proximity and safety, plant and animal hazards, abundance of building materials, and comfort. - Shelter size: small is beautiful where as large is a waste of time and resources, plus more space to heat - c.
-Conservation: though it may limit solutions, try to use dead vegetation to minimize your impact on the environment and to protect the earth's resources.
-(5-ESS3-1; MS-ESS3-3) - d.
+Location: protection from weather, natural hazards, dry/well drained area, open southern exposure, entryway facing east, fire proximity and safety, plant and animal hazards, abundance of building materials, and comfort. - b.
+Shelter size: small is beautiful whereas large is a waste of time and resources, plus more space to heat - c.
 Insulation: the more the merrier depending on the situation.

 There are many different types of shelters; the kind you build is up to you and your abilities.
 Here is one way that can work in all situations.
 Start by leaning a sapling into the crotch of the tree and then stack sticks at right angles to it for the frame, then pile debris (leaves, needles, grass, ferns) on it.
-Repeat the frame and debris piles until it is the thickness of your arm length.
+Repeat the frame and debris piles until it is the

+- thickness of your arm length.
 In the winter snow caves (quinzee) make great shelters.
 If you can find a large snow bank try to dig a cave with enough space for yourself.
-If a large snow bank isn't readily

-- available you can make a large pile of snow, which is 6 feet tall and 6 feet in diameter.
+If a large snow bank isn't readily available you can make a large pile of snow, which is 6 feet tall and 6 feet in diameter.
 Then let it settle for at least an hour and a half before you start to dig a cave into it.
 Other things to consider include adding small holes for ventilation and finding the correct depth of snow wall (too thin or too thick may cause the cave to collapse).
 Remember that both of these take a lot of energy, so start early and work at a moderate pace as not to overexert yourself. - How long?
 3 hours.
 If you are wet and exposed to wind and/or cold temperatures, failure to seek shelter can lead to fatal hypothermia.
 Keeping you DRY and out of the WIND are the two most important assets of any shelter. - 4.
 WARMTH: If you are in an extended survival situations that may last for days, shelter alone may not be enough to prevent frostbite and/or hypothermia.
 Warmth can be added through building a fire or drinking hot liquids.
 Physical activity of any kind will increase blood flow and raise body temperature.
 The body heat from a warm person can be used to transfer heat to a cold person.
 This is an exchange of energy.
 Ask the students if there are other ways heat energy can be exchanged?
 (Fire, sun, etc).
 For example, a fire can also transfer heat energy to keep individuals warm.
 (4-PS3-2).
 Fires can also purify water, cook food, and signal to others your presence.
 Here are a few hints to help with the fire building process: - The smaller, the more efficient A small fire is better than a big one.
-A big fire may make you feel better, but will waste your energy having to gather fuel and will waste natural resources (5-ESS3-1; MS-ESS3-3). - Have a four-foot radius cleared of debris for your fire. - Keep a careful watch over the fire.
+A big fire may make you feel better, but will waste your energy having to gather fuel and will waste natural resources (5-ESS3-1; MS-ESS3-3). - Have a four-foot radius cleared of debris for your fire - Keep a careful watch over the fire.
 Be aware of wind shifts and other hazards. - A fire needs three main things - 1.
 Heat for ignition A fire starts with a spark.